 In the clinical practices, serological tests are considered not specific useful.
 The diagnosis of the diseases can be done by culturing the organism from cerebrospinal fluid, blood, and food.
 In cases of gastroenteritis if L. monocytogenes is suspected from stool it can be isolated but there is a need that specimen needs to be transported under cool conditions and within the 4 hours of collection the patient need to arrive in the laboratory.
 In exception cases like if the transport is delayed it can be cooled at 4°c for up to 48 hours.
 There is also a need for stool sample for the submission either unpreserved or preserved.
-It is suggested that lithium chloride-phenyl ethanolmoxalactam medium must be used for isolation.
+It is suggested that lithium chloridephenyl ethanol-moxalactam medium must be used for isolation.
 Because the media selected for stool cultures normally suppress the growth of Listeria.
-The medium for isolation, presumptive and enumeration identification of Listeria species and Listeria monocytogenes from food samples Brilliance Listeria Agar is used.
-But the standard selective isolation medium is still Oxford agar.
-For the detection of L.monocytogenes in foods, molecular tools can also be employed and it is recommended that simple, easy and low-cost method should be used which can be affordable for poor resource countries.
+Agar is used as medium for identification.